Thorn Nomad MK2 2012 Touring Bicycle

 Annual maintenance: oil change; grease Rohloff box, new SRAM PC-830 chain (removed 5 full links from original 114).

 Counting initial tour with Novara, total of 20 long tours over period of 12 years.
 Total distance on tours: 26263 miles (42257 km).
 Total days away from Reno (including days of zero pedaling): 1038.
 Total nights camping: 756.
 Enough bicycle touring experience for lifetime.
 Henceforth bicycle will only be used for city transportation in Reno.
-(However, bicycle and all gear ready to go for another tour, in case I ever change my mind.)
+However, bicycle and all gear ready to go for another tour, in case I ever change my mind.

 TBC To be continued...

 First number is odometer reading (km) when component put into use.
 Replacement interval (km) in parentheses only for consumable components whose failure is sudden and complete rather than gradual and whose failure makes safe riding impossible.
-Parts like brake pads, sprocket, saddle, panniers, etc fail gradually.
+Parts like brake pads, sprocket, panniers, etc fail gradually.
 Failure of fragile components like mirror, computer, plastic lock bracket, etc does not prevent safe riding, plus I carry spares for some fragile components.
-Frame, fork, skewers, etc should never need replacing, other than if bicycle involved in crash.
+Frame, fork, skewers, etc should never need replacing, other than if bicycle involved in crash or if allowed to rust.
 In theory, rims are consumables and failure would be sudden and disastrous, however replacement interval not known.
 Because I ride mostly upright, stress on seatpost much higher than on handlebars, therefore replacement intervals differ.
 Stem is short, cranks are heavy, and brakes are under light stress, so these parts should last indefinitely, despite being aluminum.
 Rear rack subject to wear from pannier hooks, but should last another 20 years at current rate of wear, plus I have spare in storage.